chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/appendixB/README.md

 * Use closure to implement a cache to remember the the results of `isPrime(..)` so that the primality (`true`/`false`) of a given value is only ever computed once.
 * Use a closure cache over `factorize(..)` as well to reduce wasted computations when calling `factorize(..)` on previously provided numbers.
 * Use separate closures for caching `isPrime(..)` and `factorize(..)` rather than placing them in the same scope.

+#### A Word About Memory
+In saving repeated calls the computation speed is improved (in some cases, by a drastic amount).
+However, this usage of closure is making an explicit trade-off between computational performance and memory usage.
+This strategy essentially grows the cache (in memory) unboundedly.
+This can be a good trade-off if a repetition of common inputs is likely.

+If, however, the likelihood is that every call will provide unique inputs, then the cache is an inappropriate technique to employ.

+A more sophisticated caching strategy is an LRU (last recently used) cache.
+This cache limits the cache size and drops values that are least recently used.
+An LRU is non-trivial in its own right - it is a good idea to use a highly optimized implementation of LRU, and be aware of all the trade-offs at play.

 [▲ Return to Sections](#sections)